 Painting goes quite fast.

 Once everything is dry you can attach the stake.
 There are little holes in these cement form stakes, I just put a couple of wood screws through two holes.
-Then go push your stake into the ground.
+Simply push your stake into the ground.
 If your ground is hard you might need to hammer on the stake to get it down.
 Don’t hammer the tombstone, it will break your screws off!
 Don’t ask how I know!

 Over time these weather and look like they’ve been marking their graves forever.
 They definitely get better with age.
 Notice the chippy goodness of the older ones compared to my new spider one?

 Try making some and clean out your workshop of some of that old wood laying around.
 I put some of my stakes on at an angle so the tombstones are at different angles not all straight up and down.
 Looks better, no?

 Come check out some of my other Halloween Decoration ideas at Batchelors Way.